Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 • Almond Flour – We use blanched almond flour to add structure, flavor, and texture to the cream cheese cookies.
 I recommend either Bob’s Red Mill or Anthony’s almond flour.

-• Arrowroot Flour – The arrowroot flour makes the cookies soft.
-You can substitute tapioca flour.
+• Arrowroot Flour – Arrowroot flour makes the cookies soft, and can be swapped with tapioca flour or corn starch.

-• Salt – Salt is must as it balances and enhances the flavor in the cookies.
+• Salt – Salt is a must as it balances and enhances the flavor in the cookies.

 • Cream Cheese – I recommend full-fat cream cheese to achieve optimal texture and flavor.
 Low-fat cream cheese may make the cookies flat.